computational-thinking-4-business/computational-thinking-4-business.github.io/genai.md

 * **Limitations:** What are the model's limitations or potential biases?
 * **Ethical considerations:** Are there any ethical implications to consider when using the model?
 * **Performance metrics:** How well does the model perform on different tasks?

-**(Include a screenshot of a model card from Vertex AI Model Garden or HuggingFace, highlighting the key sections.)**

 By understanding the information presented in a model card, you can evaluate an LLM's fitness-for-purpose and make informed decisions about its suitability for your specific business needs.